Wringing its hands over FTX's collapse, Washington hopes to prevent more crypto pain

 Absent new legislation, regulators have been leaning on existing laws, many of which pre-date the advent of crypto, hoping that will keep contagion from spreading.

-During an on-stage interview at a conference recently, CFTC Chair Rostin Behnam said his agency has the tools it needs to ensure crypto companies registered with his agency comply with its rules and regulations.
+During an on-stage interview at a conference recently, Behnam said his agency has the tools it needs to ensure crypto companies registered with his agency comply with its rules and regulations.

 "We will use that authority to the full extent of the law," he promised.